murmurlab/murminette/Readme.md

 To see detailed output, compile the test with the -v / -vno parameter (`murmur murminette libft "YOUR_LIBFT_ABSOLUTEPATH" -v`) then run it normally (`murmur murminette libft "YOUR_LIBFT_ABSOLUTEPATH"`)

-### You can create an issue for errors, bugs, or features you want.
+### You can create an issue for errors, bugs, or features you want